CrypticMessenger/Encryption-Decryption-using-MM/ReadMe.md

        Thus, the text in inputstring.txt should not exceed 2000 characters.
     -> inputkey.txt should have a 2*2 matrix of integers, falling in the range 1 to 100 inclusive

-*Under the guidance of Prof. Neeraj Goyal*
+*Under the guidance of Prof. Neeraj Goel*
 | Name      | Entry Number |
 | :---        |    :----:   |
 | Ankit Sharma      | 2020CSB1072       |